 What?
 It's June??
 You have to be kidding me.
 I keep having this problem - a function of being crazy busy and spending lots of my online time elsewhere I'm afraid.
-Facebook and Pinterest (are you on there?
-Let's follow each other!) are giving me a serious case of ADD when it comes to sitting in front of the computer lately.
-We've also had several rounds of houseguests lately, which is awesome, especially with the new guest room - but it's kind of difficult to sit down and write blogs posts when there are guests to be entertained.
-And chocolate croissants to be eaten.
+Facebook and Pinterest are giving me a serious case of ADD when it comes to sitting in front of the computer lately.
+We've also had several rounds of houseguests, which is awesome, especially with the new guest room - but it's kind of difficult to sit down and write blogs posts when there are guests to be entertained.
+And chocolate croissants to be eaten...

 The menu offers a nice mix of familiar and sophisticated dishes with a little New Orleans flair.
 We ordered several starters to share - the "boucherie plate" - or charcuterie platter, crawfish pie, pork cheeks with spoonbread, favas and fresh herbs, and a salad that wasn't terribly memorable.
 The boucherie was terrific, not surprisingly - since they cure all their own meats, which they sell next door.
 The crawfish pie was also delicious - a rich, spicy crawfish filling enveloped in a crisp, flaky crust - served with a spicy housemade chutney.

 The pork cheeks with favas and spoonbread were my favorite dish of the entire trip.
 The cheeks were braised and served over a rich, creamy spoonbread (somewhere between a corn pudding a corn bread) and served with a rich jus reduction.

 My main course was the fried oyster and bacon sandwich.
 It was good, but I don't know that I'd order it again - you can get an excellent oyster po-boy at any number of places in NOLA and they have some other interesting things on their menu.
 It was also hard to eat on two pieces of thin toasted white bread.